Connection between $GW$ and Extended Coupled Cluster: Beyond- vertex corrections from ECC

 We would like to stress that the proposed corrections (i) to (iii) are a choice made in the present work.
 The corrections are motivated also by their potential for low-scaling implementations.
 While the computational cost of the present approach is $\order*{N^6}$, we would like to emphasize that the cost for determining the amplitudes can be reduced to $\order*{N^4}$ through techniques such as Cholesky decomposition. \cite{Scuseria_2008,Tolle_2023} Furthermore, in combination with the resolution-of-the-identity (RI) technique, \cite{Beebe_1977,Pedersen_2024} the matrix-vector products for the EOM eigenvalue problem, including exchange corrections, can be reduced to $\order*{N^5}$, whereas application of tensor-hypercontraction techniques (THC) \cite{hohenstein2012tensor,Parrish_2012} reduces this scaling further to $\order*{N^4}$.
 The applicability of these low-scaling techniques within the vertex corrections presented here will be explored in future work.

 Beyond that, the choice made here can also be rationalized by comparison to alternative $GW$ vertex corrections proposed in the literature (see Refs.~\onlinecite{Shishkin_2007b,Chen_2015,Ren_2015,Maggio_2017b,Cunningham_2018,Vlcek_2019,Mejuto-Zaera_2022,Rohlfing_2023,Cunningham_2023,Bruneval_2024,Wen_2024,Bruneval_2025,Forster_2025}).
 Within Hedin's equations [see Eqs.~\eqref{eq:Gamma}-\eqref{eq:G}], vertex correction enter both the self-energy $\Sigma$ [see Eq.~\eqref{eq:Sigma_xc}] and the polarizability $P$ [see Eq.~\eqref{eq:P}].
 Note that the vertex itself is defined through the functional derivative of $\Sigma$ with respect to $G$ [see Eq.~\eqref{eq:Gamma}].
 This formal structure has motivated a variety of practical schemes, commonly classified according to whether vertex corrections are included in $\Sigma$, in $P$, or in both.
-Moreover, different approximations to the vertex $\Gamma$ have been explored, \cite{Maggio_2017b,Vlcek_2019,Rohlfing_2023,Wen_2024,Forster_2025} many of which suffer from the lack of positive semidefiniteness. \cite{Pavlyukh_2016,Bruneval_2024,Bruneval_2025}
+Moreover, different approximations to the vertex $\Gamma$ have been explored, \cite{Maggio_2017b,Vlcek_2019,Rohlfing_2023,Wen_2024,Forster_2025} many of which suffer from a lack of causality. \cite{Pavlyukh_2016,Bruneval_2024,Bruneval_2025}

-The choices made in the present work can be interpreted as modifying both $\Sigma$ and $P$ such that the resulting (non-Hermitian) self-energy remains positive semidefinite.
+The choices made in the present work can be interpreted as modifying both $\Sigma$ and $P$ such that the resulting (non-Hermitian) self-energy allows for a sum-over-state representation.
 However, several alternative, potentially systematically improvable, vertex corrections can be devised within the ECC framework, which we leave for future work.
 For example, of particular interest are the inclusion of additional contributions in the amplitude equations themselves and the effect of particle-particle and hole-hole ladder contributions at the EOM level.